RajdeepAher/initial_it/README.md

 # LoRA-Mini: Adaptation Matrices Decomposition and Selective Training

-This repository contains the official implementation of the paper: [LoRA-Mini : Adaptation Matrices Decomposition and Selective Training](https://arxiv.org/abs/2411.15804) **(Accepted at AAAI CoLoRAI Workshop)**
+This repository contains the official implementation of the paper: [LoRA-Mini : Adaptation Matrices Decomposition and Selective Training](https://arxiv.org/abs/2411.15804) **(Accepted at AAAI CoLoRAI Workshop 2025)**

 ## Introduction